If I ask you the question….”what do you do just for fun?” how would you respond?

-Many of my naturopathic clients come to me because they are tired, tired but wired, can’t sleep, stressed, constantly unwell or anxious and sometimes all of the above.
-These are people who are intelligent, capable and successful people.
-They might be juggling the demands of a busy job or running a business, juggling a family, caring for others, studying etc. Basically they are jumping from one “task” to the next, they don’t feel well and they seek out a naturopath for help.
+You see, many of my naturopathic clients come to me because they are tired, tired but wired, can’t sleep, stressed, anxious or just feel constantly unwell.
+Maybe even all of the above.
+These are men or women who are capable and successful people.
+They might be juggling the demands of a busy job or running a business, raising family, caring for others, studying etc. When we analyse where there time goes, it becomes apparent that they are basically jumping from one “task” to the next, constantly striving to get things done.

-One of the questions I might ask is “What do you do just for fun?”
-Sometimes, this question is met with a blank expression or “nothing” or “there’s no time” or maybe even tears if they realise that life hasn’t been much fun lately..
+As part of a comprehensive assessment of their symptoms, diet, sleep patterns, hormones, stressors, family history and more, one of the questions I might ask is “What do you do just for fun?”
+More often than not, clients struggle with this question when they realise that life hasn’t been much fun lately.

-The purpose of the question is not to upset or judge but just to open up the possibility that maybe your life has gotten just a bit too serious or goal-oriented.
-For many of us, our days revolve around deadlines and targets, to-do lists, daily/weekly/yearly goals and achievements.
-Everything we do seems to have an “outcome” attached to it, especially as our lives have gotten faster and busier.
+The purpose of the question is not to upset or judge but just to open up the possibility that maybe your life has become just a bit too serious or goal-oriented.
+For many of us, our days revolve around deadlines and targets, to-do lists, daily/weekly/yearly goals and achievements especially as our lives have become faster and busier.
+We’re told we must have SMART goals where everything we do needs an “outcome” attached to it.
 Even a hobby like playing golf can come with the ever-elusive goal of a lower handicap or if you go for a run you might be thinking about what time you are aiming for.

 The consequence of all this constant drive is potential ill-health due to relentless stimulation of your sympathetic nervous system (your “flight or fight” response) and the release of adrenalin and cortisol.
 Your body gets little time for the resting, digesting and repairing which happens when your sympathetic nervous system is turned down and your parasympathetic nervous system is upregulated.
 Basically you end up in a constant state of stress.